kevinohara80/grunt-ant-sfdc/README.md

 })
 ```

-### Options
+### Task-specific options

 #### options.root
 Type: `String`
 Default value: `'build/'`

-The `build` options sets the base directory where metadata lives
+The root option sets the base directory where metadata lives

-#### options.version
+#### options.retrieveTarget
 Type: `String`
 Default value: `'27.0'`

-This option sets the api version to use for the package deployment
+This sets the target directory for the retrieve.
+This will default to the `root` if not set.

+#### options.unzip
+Type: `Boolean`
+Default value: `true`
+This set whether or not the retrieve should be unzipped upon completion

 ### Usage Examples